FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 | `open_close_time`     | Float    | Optional: time to open or close in hours       |
 +-----------------------+----------+------------------------------------------------+

-For more information on orifices, see the **Storm Drain Guidelines** for `Pumps <https://flo-2dkaren.github.io /FLO-2D-Docs/Build25/flo-2d_plugin/user_manual/widgets/storm-drain-editor/Properties.html#pumps>`_ .
+For more information on orifices, see the **Storm Drain Guidelines** for `Orifices <https://flo-2dkaren.github.io /FLO-2D-Docs/Build25/flo-2d_plugin/user_manual/widgets/storm-drain-editor/Properties.html#orifices>`_ .

 Weirs
 -----